Canada beats Team USA in overtime thriller to win hockey’s first-ever 4 Nations Face-off championship

 With over 12 minutes left in the second period, Zach Werenski fired a shot from near the blue line, but Canada’s Binnington was there for the stop.
 Matthews though quickly gathered the rebound and as he attempted to pass it to Brady Tkachuk, the puck was deflected, landing by Jake Sanderson, who buried it into the back of the net for the 2-1 lead.

-Slavin made the start in the final in place of the injured Charlie McAvoy, who suffered an upper-body injury during Team USA’s first game of the tournament against Finland.

-However, Canada flipped the script a minute later, when Mitchell Marner dished a pass to Sam Bennett, who skated through the left circle before going top shelf from close range to tie the game 2-2.
+However, Canada flipped the script six minutes later, when Mitchell Marner dished a pass to Sam Bennett, who skated through the left circle before going top shelf from close range to tie the game 2-2.

 After 60 minutes of regulation, it was only right that a game of this magnitude headed into overtime.
 For some Team USA fans, it stirred memories of the 2010 gold medal game between the two sides, when Crosby’s iconic “golden goal” in overtime secured Canada’s triumph at the Vancouver Olympics.